edretcorproate/proj4408/README.md

 https://colorjs.io/docs/contrast

 ## Accessibility Lab Answers

-* Added <label></label> to "Your name:" and "Your comment:" and around "Enter your name" and "Enter your comment" div wrapper replaced with label wrapper

-* Added <label></label> around audio controls

-* Added aria-label="image1"
-* Added aria-label="image2"

 Color

 1. The text is difficult to read because of the current color scheme.
 Can you do a test of the current color contrast (text/background), report the results of the test, and then fix it by changing the assigned colors?